Priti Patel ‘threatened to sue Suella Braverman’ over asylum overcrowding claims

 She said the government’s rhetoric had got “increasingly outlandish”, adding: “What is the government actually doing?
 So far they’ve done several PR opportunities and photo ops.”

-On Saturday, Ms Braverman visited housing which is set to be used for migrants.
-Those arriving from the UK would be housed in hostels and hotels in the short term, before moving onto long-term housing arrangements.
+Lord Kirkhope, former Tory immigration minister also criticised Ms Braverman’s “sloganeering” and her “waving arms around” visit to Rwanda – saying “that’s not the way a home secretary should go on”.

+He told Times Radio: “I think policies like this one on immigration, and even some of the other sharper policies that we seem to be looking at still, I think they should be abandoned, they should be chucked out.”

-Ms Braverman joked about interior designers during her visit to “offshore processing” accommodation on Saturday.
-Looking inside one of the properties, she said: “These houses are really beautiful, great quality, really welcoming and I really like your interior designer.
+On Saturday, Ms Braverman visited migrant housing and joked about interior designers.
+Looking inside one of the properties, she said: “These houses are really beautiful ... and I really like your interior designer.
 I need some advice for myself.”

 Lib Dem leader Ed Davey said the Rwanda trip was “an expensive distraction from the immoral, unworkable Braverman bill”.